Barbershop: The Next Cut: Plot

-Calvin has recently been talking to a smooth talking businessman called One-Stop (J. B. Smoove) about taking the barbershop business from the south side to the north side to avoid the dangers in the streets.
-Only his wife Jennifer (Jazsmin Lewis) is aware of this, and she's only considering for Jalen's sake.
+Calvin has recently been talking to a smooth talking businessman called One-Stop about taking the barbershop business from the south side to the north side to avoid the dangers in the streets.
+Only his wife Jennifer is aware of this, and she's only considering for Jalen's sake.

-A regular client, Jay (Renell Gibbs), enters for an appointment with Draya, but another man, Marquis (Jamal Woolard), shows up, clearly having a beef with Jay.
+A regular client, Jay, enters for an appointment with Draya, but another man, Marquis, shows up, clearly having a beef with Jay.
 The two men nearly fight in the shop as it is revealed they are both "shot callers" from rival gangs, until he and Rashad intervene.

 The boys get in trouble at school after being involved in a fight with the gang from earlier that morning.
 Jalen is unharmed, but Kenny has a bruise under his eye.
 It pushes Calvin to consider putting his son in Catholic school, and also makes him trust Kenny even less, to the point where he confronts Rashad and tells him that they shouldn't be hanging out so much.
 Things get more serious when Jennifer goes through her son's dresser drawers and finds gang paraphernalia.

 With trouble going on in the neighborhood, Jimmy stops by and says there is a plan for an enclosure with heavy police presence, which would hurt the businesses.
 The members of the shop band together to organize a forum that night with the community to set up a ceasefire, along with free haircuts to anyone that passes by.

 Outside the shop, Terri becomes suspicious of Draya for being flirty and close to Rashad.
 He offers to take her home one evening on his way to pick up his daughter.
 She invites Rashad up to her apartment to talk, but Rashad knows what's up, even if she denies it being sexual, and declines her offer.

 The barbershop team set up for Jay and Marquis to arrive at the same time so they can get involved in the ceasefire.
 After a bit of tension and another near altercation, both men agree to the ceasefire out of respect for Calvin.

 Over the weekend, the ceasefire begins.
 Jerrod and Raja put the word out on Twitter for people to come to the barbershop.
 A large number of people show up, and things appear to be going smoothly.